Instant View: China's first-quarter GDP posts first decline on record as virus shuts down economy

 “The first decline in the quarterly GDP data, which go back to 1992, is not as bad as the 8.5% y/y decrease we had expected.
 But we estimate that it implies a seasonally adjusted plunge of 10.6% compared to Q4 2019.

-“Monthly data on industrial value added, investment and retail sales show decelerating y/y declines in March, suggesting that a substantial sequential recovery is underway...
-We expect this recovery to continue and to show up in the GDP data from Q2 onwards as more progress is made with the return to economic normalcy.
+“Monthly data on industrial value added, investment and retail sales show decelerating y/y declines in March, suggesting that a substantial sequential recovery is underway, with industrial value added falling only 1.1% y/y in March, compared to 13.5% in the first two months.

 BEN LUK, SENIOR MULTI ASSET STRATEGIST, STATE STREET GLOBAL MARKETS, HONG KONG